28 Hairstyles for Women Over 60 in 2026

 Heat-free waves — overnight braids on damp hair unraveled in the morning — create the most natural gentle waves without any heat damage.
 Silver hair tends to be drier and more fragile than pigmented hair, so heat-free styling protects the integrity.
 A light wave spray enhances the pattern.
 See our wavy hairstyles guide for more techniques.

-13. The Chin-Length Bob With Curtain Bangs
+13. The Chin-Length Bob With a Blunt Fringe

 14. The Textured Pixie